heavior/burningman-map-functions/README.md

 Core ideas
 1) Script operates with BRC coordinate sytem when possible - using time and letters to identify locations
-2) Map logic is separated from rendering logic, this allows replacing the "view" and create different renderers (kml and svg are implemented, but also could send data to a third-party)
+2) Map logic is separated from rendering logic, this allows replacing the "view" and create different renderers (kml and svg are implemented, as well as Autodesk Fusion 360)
 3) Library provides center lines, and the view portion can tweak the rendering the way it likes (see how KML circles are rendered).
 Currently, script doesn't  provide polygons